 - This filing is available on the EDGAR database of the SEC.

 - It provides investors the information about the financial position of the companies on an ongoing basis.

-- The report for the fourth quarter is combined with a report for the full fiscal year, i.e., it is to be submitted on the SEC Form 10-K and there is no filling of for 10-Q for last quarter.
+- The report for the fourth quarter is combined with a report for the full fiscal year, i.e., it is to be submitted on the SEC Form 10-K, and there is no filling of form 10-Q for the last quarter.

-- There are three categories of the fillers in which they are classified which determine the different deadlines in which the company under consideration belongs.
-This category is known by the public float of the company where public float represents a portion of the corporate shares that are in hands of the public and that are not held by the officers, owners, or government.
-All companies which are required to file the Form 10-Q must file it within a period of 40 or 45 days depending on the size of the public float after the end of the quarter.
+- There are three categories of the fillers in which they are classified, which determine the different deadlines in which the company under consideration belongs.
+This category is known by the public float of the company where public float represents a portion of the corporate shares that are in the hands of the public and that are not held by the officers, owners, or government.
+All companies required to file the Form 10-Q must file it within a period of 40 or 45 days, depending on the size of the public float after the end of the quarter.

 The report for the fourth quarter is combined with a report for the full fiscal year, i.e., it is to be submitted on the SEC Form 10-K. Federal securities laws made it mandatory for the publicly-traded companies to provide some of the information to the shareholders of the company and the general public.